 When you join the Co-op Program you’ll get lots of support and advice to guide you through it.
-The Co-op team at the Hari B. Varshney Business Career Centre works with other members of the BCC to provide you with skills, guidance and experiences to develop your career.
+The Co-op team at the Hari B. Varshney Business Career Centre (BCC) works with other members of the BCC to provide you with skills, guidance and experiences to develop your career.

-We will help you prepare for the Co-op job search, give you access to Co-op job postings, and provide dedicated coaches to help you find Co-op work terms.
+We will help you prepare for the Co-op job search, give you access to Co-op job postings, and provide personalized coaches to help you find Co-op work terms.
 We’ll also work with you during your work term to make sure that you and your employer are getting the most out of the experience.

 Co-op education allows students to combine academic study with business experience by alternating paid work terms with classroom learning.
 Co-op Students graduate with at least 12 months of relevant experience.
 As a UBC Co-op graduate, you will be well prepared, academically and professionally, for your future career.

 No. As a Co-op student, you are responsible for your own job search in order to find employment during your time in the Co-op Program.
-You will be able to apply for exclusive co-op positions posted through COOL, our online job portal.
+You will be able to apply for Co-op positions posted through COOL, our online job portal.
 The Co-op team and Business Career Centre work with local, national and international employers to post challenging, career-related positions for Co-op students.
 You will also be supported by the Co-op team during your search.

-*Fees are subject to change as per UBC tuition guidelines.
+*Please note these fees are subject to change as per UBC tuition guidelines.